 Anayansi is a Rockefeller Media Fellow, a Creative Capital Artist and has received support for her films from The MacArthur Foundation, Ford Foundation, Fledgling Fund, Chicken and Egg Pictures, Tribeca Film Institute, amongst others.
 As a visiting professor, she’s taught courses on documentary filmmaking at UCLA School of Theater, Film, and Television Graduate School, California State University, Northridge, Journalism Department and at Chapman University’s Dodge School of Film & Media Arts.
 In 2008 Prado co-founded the non-profit Impacto Project which offered visual arts training to youths in developing countries.

-Anayansi has been serving as a Film Expert for the State Department’s program The American Film Showcase since 2009 and has taught a variety of filmmaking workshops in Burma, France, Colombia, China, Angola, Mozambique, Jordan, Bosnia, & Paraguay.
+Anayansi is a Film Expert for the State Department’s programs The American Documentary Showcase (2009-2011) and The American Film Showcase (2012-present) and has taught a variety of filmmaking workshops in Burma, France, Colombia, Venezuela, China, Angola, Mozambique, Jordan, Bosnia, & Paraguay.
 Anayansi holds a BS degree in Film from Boston University.
 She resides in Los Angeles, CA.